Frequently Asked Questions

 We work with churches from a variety of denominations such as Independent Baptist, Southern Baptist, Bible Churches, Non-denominational churches, Community Churches, Church of Christ, Church of God, Presbyterian, and others.
 While there are difference between these groups, the principals of revitalization are consistent.

-Similarities: First, many of the reports and surveys conducted are the same.
-For instance, both levels include the demographic report, psychographic report, church health report, website audit, and social media review.
-Second, all of the information that we will ask you to send us will be the same.
 Differences: First, all meetings will be done via video instead of in person.
 This will limit our understanding of strengths and weaknesses due to the fact that we cannot be on your property, meet with people in person, or attend a worship service.
 Second, there are additional services included in the comprehensive consultation such as facility audit, worship service analysis, community surveys, and in-person interviews.

 All consultation levels culminate in a Detailed Consultation Report (usually 50-75 pages) that will include an overview of all the findings, plus recommendations, and additional resources.